leormsbee/proj-portfolio/hw_007/hw_007_theme_cg.md

-# Create theme for American Relief Coalition for Syria (ARCS)
+# Create theme for Continuous Good (CG)
-In this assignment, we will create a Drupal theme for ARCS.
+In this assignment, we will create a Drupal theme for CG.

 ## Answering questions
 For this assignment, you will be committing changes to:
-- classwork_001_theme_arcs.md (the file you are reading)
+- hw_007_theme_cg.md (the file you are reading)
-- Your proj-arcs repository
+- Your proj-cg repository

 **You CAN use lessons provided by the class as well as google to answer the questions, but all answers must be your own work**